nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Returns a copy of the shared.stats object for programatic consumers.
+Returns a copy of the shared.stats object for programmatic consumers.

 ```
 @return  {Object}